 Gothic floral wallpapers are attention grabbing and will play the lead role in your room's interior.
 From high resolution printed wall art to softer painterly strokes, they can be hung as a feature wall or adorn all four walls for maximum designer impact...

 Gothic floral fabrics must be tactile, glamorous and ooze decadence.
 Choose plush velvets or heavy cottons to create lavish upholstery pieces and weighty curtains.
 Adding fabric lampshades with excessive trimmings will help to create the perfect romantic atmosphere to show off your Gothic inspired florals...

-We've picked out some of our favourite home accessories to compliment your Gothic floral designs.
-If you think that this is the look for you, but you are not sure where to start, use our Ask the Experts page.
-You can contact one of our Interior Designers who can help you to create the perfect floral interior.
+We've picked out some of our favourite home accessories to complement your Gothic floral interiors.
+If you think that this is the look for you, but you are not sure where to start, you can contact our design team who can help you to create the perfect floral home...

 You Might Also Enjoy Reading...